nrobinson12/Rogue-Arrow/README.md

 4. Click "Open" and find the folder you downloaded and select it

 ----TO JUST PLAY GAME----
-1. Download only the "Builds" folder
+1. Download only the "Builds" folder (or the whole repository)
-2. Extract and run the .exe
+2. Extract and run the .exe in the "Builds" folder